sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I was born in Shanghai and stayed in Europe (Germany & UK) since 2016 to 2019.
 I graduated with an MSc degree last year and will kick off my PhD in September 2020.
 I am very excited to engage in cutting-edge research and, if possible, to teach some undergrad courses in the near future!
 Till now, I have visited 17 countries in Europe and Asia.
-Cruising around the world and pushing the frontier of knowledge are the coolest things I can imagine.
+Cruising around the world and pushing the frontiers of knowledge are the coolest things I can imagine.